-Wherever they are held, all examinations take place on the same dates and at specific times in line with the published timetables.
+Written examinations take place on three occasions each year, normally in December, March and July.
+Full details of the dates of all examinations are available on the website.
+All examinations take place on the same dates and at specific times in line with the published timetables.

-See General Regulations Rules for taking written examinations.
+See General Regulations, Rules for taking assessments.